SarahBisgaard/LearningR/README.md

 TODO: Add more to the title of your project here

-# LearningR: Practicing awesomeness :D
+# LearningR: Practicing awesomeness :)

 This is for the DDA R course